 Understanding Cholesterol Plaque

 Cholesterol plaques start developing in the walls of arteries.
 Long before they can be called plaques, hints of atherosclerosis can be found in the arteries.
-Even some adolescents have these "fatty streaks" of cholesterol in their artery walls.
+Even some teens have these "fatty streaks" of cholesterol in their artery walls.
 These streaks are early precursors of cholesterol plaques.
-They can't be easily detected by tests.
+They can't be easily spotted by tests.
 But researchers have found them during autopsies of young victims of accidents and violence.